mcolic/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project
 The final project for Getting and Cleaning Data Course which is a 3rd course in Data Science Specialization provided by Johns Hopkins University.

-The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
+The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
 The project has a simple goal to prepare tidy data that can be used for later analysis.
 Within this repository I will explain how all of the scripts work and how they are connected.

 The data for the project is provided from the link below: